pooltogether/pooltogether-evm-bridge/README.md

 These contracts can be deployed to a network by running:
 `yarn deploy <networkName>`

-The EVMBridgeRoot contract should be deployed on the "parent" chain.
-The EVMBridgeChild contract should be deployed on the "child" chain.
+The EVMBridgeRoot contract should be deployed on the "parent" chain - `yarn deploy mainnet` The EVMBridgeChild contract should be deployed on the "child" chain - `yarn deploy matic`

 # Testing
 Run the unit tests locally with: